will51mps0n/will51mps0n/projects/thread2.md

 ## Overview

 This project implements a custom **C++ Thread Library** that simulates cooperative multithreading and synchronization primitives such as **mutexes** and **condition variables**.
-It demonstrates how operating systems manage context switching, thread lifetimes, and interrupt handling, offering a hands-on perspective on low-level threading concepts.
+It demonstrates how operating systems manage context switching, thread lifetimes, and interrupt handling.

 ---